anup-Kulkarni28/Charity-Donation-using-Blockchain/README.md

 SecureFund : Crowdfunding Platform Powered by Ethereum Blockchain

-The Platform is live on Rinkeby Test Network and available to use at : [securefund.vercel.app](https://securefund.vercel.app/)
+The Platform is live on sepolia Test Network and available to use at : [securefund.vercel.app](https://securefund.vercel.app/)

 ## Problem Statement and Necessity